Why Remote Work Still Works for EDI Consulting

 how-the-remote-work-model-is-expanding-consulting-opportunities-rem-blue-1260x630

-As an EDI staffing and software solutions provider, Remedi was ahead of the remote working curve before the pandemic and resulting lockdown, having developed well-honed communication, time management, and admin skills.
-Now, the shift to remote in the wake of Covid-19 and its variants have nearly eliminated the on-site requirement.
+As an EDI staffing and software solutions provider, Remedi was ahead of the remote working curve before the pandemic and resulting lockdown.
+Post-pandemic, new clients have discovered we can effectively support them remotely.
+This gives organizations far more choice when it comes to available talent than in the old days of on-site consulting.

 The Benefits of Remote EDI Consultants